Gargi-Baghel/Basic-Calculator/README.md

 This calculator is ideal for learning and demonstrating basic DOM manipulation and event handling in JavaScript.
 It works entirely in the browser with no dependencies or backend required.

-📦 Installation To run this project locally: -simply open index.html in your browser.
+To run this project locally: -simply open index.html in your browser.